Dawg Days: Jumpstart is unique in that it is

 - designed to provide students with a jump start—you will begin your fall semester knowing more about UMBC than a typical first-year student.
 You can be a leader and assist others!!

 - structured to provide participants with on-going support throughout their first year.
-You will have a go-to person in the Office of Undergraduate Education (OUE) with whom you have already established a working relationship.
+You will have a go-to person in the office of Academic Engagement and Transition Program (AETP) with whom you have already established a working relationship.

 - designed so you can participate as a residential student or as a commuter.